 Your other “noodle” option is spaghetti squash.
 It’s absolutely delicious, and you can sauce it in the same way you sauce pasta (check out Riley’s recipes here).

 Secret Tip: yes, you can cook a spaghetti squash quickly in a microwave.
-But once you bake it in your oven, and taste the deep, rich, caramelized flavor that comes from baking, you’ll never go back.
+But once you bake it in your oven, and taste the deeply caramelized flavor that comes from baking, you’ll never go back.
 Here’s how:

-Cut the squash in half (through the middle section, rather than trying to get a knife to go through these hard things length-wise), scoop out the seeds, place the halves cut-side down on a Silpat-covered baking pan, and roast at 350° F for approximately 1 hour.
+Cut the squash in half (easier to cut through the middle section, rather than trying to cut it length-wise), scoop out the seeds, place the halves cut-side down on a Silpat-covered baking pan, and roast at 350° F for approximately 1 hour.
 (While you’re at it, roast some butternut squash on the side for soup later this week!)
 You’ll know it’s done when the outer shell sounds more hollow and starts to look a little toasted / golden in places.